 Revised

-When a Public Action frame is transmitted for which a Protected Dual of Public Action frame is defined, (see 9.6.10 (Protected Dual of Public Action frames) (The Protected Dual of Public Action frame is defined to allow robust STA-STA communications of the same information that is conveyed in Action frames that are not robust (see 9.4.1.11 (Action field)).
+When a Public Action frame is transmitted for which a Protected Dual of Public Action frame is defined (see 9.6.10 (Protected Dual of Public Action frames), the Protected Dual of Public Action frame is defined to allow robust STA-STA communications of the same information that is conveyed in Action frames that are not robust (see 9.4.1.11 (Action field)).
 A Public Action field, in the octet immediately after the Category field, differentiates the Protected Dual of Public Action frame formats.
-The defined Protected Dual of Public Action frames are listed in Table 9-403 (Public Action field values defined for Protected Dual of Public Action frames).)), which variant (i.e., protected or not protected) is used depends on the setting of the “Protected” parameter of the corresponding MLME .request or .confirm primitive.
+The defined Protected Dual of Public Action frames are listed in Table 9-403 (Public Action field values defined for Protected Dual of Public Action frames).
+Which variant (i.e., protected or not protected) is used depends on the setting of the “Protected” parameter of the corresponding MLME .request or .confirm primitive.
 Where there is no such parameter, the protected variant is used when management frame protection has been negotiated.